Request a Quote

 Cycling is a recent addition to the tour activities in Queen Elizabeth National Park.
 The beauty of cycling is mainly in an up-close viewing of the park features as well as its amazing scenery.
 Cycling trips in the park follow well-marked out routes/zones that are free of dangerous animals like the lions.
 You should however be reminded that the African bush is unpredictable so shouldn’t be dared unaccompanied.
 All cycling tours in the park take place with an armed park ranger/guide.
 Cycling trips involve climbing hills so you should have a bike that works with off-road terrain and with good gear.

-More things to see and do with in/around Queen Elizabeth National Park
+Other attractions with in/around Queen Elizabeth National Park

 - Tree Climbing Lions in Ishasha, south of Queen Elizabeth National Park